MicrosoftDocs/Viva/Viva/solutions/rhythm-of-business-overview.md

 ## How to create and customize dashboards within Viva Goals

-Now that you’ve seen the “why” around using OKR dashboards in your business rhythms, see the step-by-step process “how” to create a dashboard, add panels, customize widgets, and present your data in the Microsoft Viva Goals software platform: [Create and customize dashboards within Viva Goals ](https://support.microsoft.com/en-us/topic/review-dashboard-with-viva-goals-d195c526-1b6b-45e1-82fd-8daa21dd84a4)
+Now that you’ve seen the “why” around using OKR dashboards in your business rhythms, see the step-by-step process “how” to create a dashboard, add panels, customize widgets, and present your data in the Microsoft Viva Goals software platform: [Create and customize dashboards within Viva Goals](https://support.microsoft.com/en-us/topic/review-dashboard-with-viva-goals-d195c526-1b6b-45e1-82fd-8daa21dd84a4).

 ## Summary